sairajreddy/Raspbian_OS_Setup/README.md

 **Instructions for Use**

   1. Follow the instructions provided in the Raspberry Pi official documentation page to download and setup Raspbian OS on your        Raspberry Pi.
-  2. Copy the Shell script [RaspbianOSsetup.sh](/RaspbianOSsetup.sh) to your Raspberry Pi.
+  2. Copy the Shell script corresponding to your Raspbian version to the Raspberry Pi hardware.
-  3. On the Raspberry Pi terminal, execute the following
+  3. On the Raspberry Pi terminal, run the shell script.
+  For example
- - chmod u+x RaspbianOSSetup.sh
+ - chmod u+x RaspbianOSSetup_Jessie.sh
- - ./RaspbianOSSetup.sh
+ - ./RaspbianOSSetup_Jessie.sh
  4. On completion of the Shell script, restart your Raspberry Pi to complete the setup

 **Testing**